odoo-dev/odoo/doc/howtos/rdtraining/07_basicviews.rst

 Forms are used to create and edit single records.

 Their root element is ``<form>``.
-They are composed of high-level structure elements (groups, notebooks) and interactive elements (buttons and fields):
+They are composed of high-level structure elements (groups and notebooks) and interactive elements (buttons and fields):

 .. code-block:: xml